-1) LEARN ABOUT AVAILABLE PROGRAM OPTIONS
+1) EXPLORE YOUR PROGRAM OPTIONS

 - Education Abroad 101 – Learn the basics of the Education Abroad process here at CSU!

-2) MEET WITH EDUCATION ABROAD
+2) MEET WITH YOUR CSU SUPPORT NETWORK

-- Meet with your academic advisor to discuss how going abroad can work with your academic plan.
+- Academic advisor(s): Meet with your academic advisor(s) to ensure that studying abroad supports your academic needs and graduation plan.

-- Complete a Transfer Credit Form, if applicable.
+- Complete a Transfer Credit Form (if applicable).

 - Read our Pre-Departure Guide.

-- Register for SA482 if your program includes transfer credit.
+- Register for SA482

-- Review Travel Resources.
+- Review Travel Resources

 Visit the Financial Aid & Scholarships page for information on: